-The NO BAN Act will put an end to this discriminatory policy and amend the Immigration and Nationality Act (INA) to prohibit future discrimination on the basis of religion.
-With its passage, no president will ever again exclude an entire community from the Unites States without accountability.
+The NO BAN Act will amend the Immigration and Nationality Act (INA) to prohibit future discrimination on the basis of religion.
+With its passage, no president will ever again exclude an entire community from the United States without accountability.
+Learn more.

 As a multi-faith organization, Interfaith Alliance is on the front lines of fighting the Muslim Ban and combating the rise of anti-Muslim bigotry in the Unites States.
 In a press release issued by Sen. Coons, Interfaith Alliance president Rabbi Jack Moline stated unequivocally: